yree/mold/README.md

 Inspired from [riggraz/no-style-please](https://github.com/riggraz/no-style-please).

 ## Features ✨
-- A WYWIWYS theme (What You Write Is What You See) 👀
+- 👀 A WYWIWYS theme (What You Write Is What You See)
-- Fast ⚡️
+- ⚡️ Fast
-- Light, dark, and auto modes 🌞🌚
+- 🌓 Light, dark, and auto themes
-- Responsive 📱
+- 📱 Responsive
-- Content-first (typography optimized for maximum readability) 📖
+- 📖 Content-first (typography optimized for maximum readability)
-- SEO optimized (uses Jekyll SEO Tag) 🔍
+- 🔍 SEO optimized (uses Jekyll SEO Tag)
-- RSS feed (uses Jekyll Feed) 📰
+- 📰 RSS feed (uses Jekyll Feed)
-- Made for GitHub Pages 🚀
+- 🚀 Made for GitHub Pages

 ## Usage 🛠

+### Initial Setup 🏗️
 - Setup your github pages repo
 - To your `_config.yml`, add:
 ```yaml